Skip to main content

 Get an API-KEY from developers.eyeson.team.

-import Eyeson from 'eyeson-node'
+import Eyeson from '@eyeson/node'

 const eyeson = new Eyeson({ apiKey: '< api-key >' }) // configure to use your api key

-To create a new meeting join a room.
-Note: The string typed identifier id represents which room to join.
+The string typed identifier id represents which room to join.
 Users joining the same room-id will be connected.
 If you do not specify an identifier, there will be a new meeting created with every join request.

 const user = await eyeson.join(username, roomIdentifier, options)